Generic Name: insulin glargine and lixisenatide (IN soo lin GLAR jeen and LIX i SEN a tide)

 Soliqua 100/33 is injected under the skin, usually injected once per day.
 Use the injection within 60 minutes (1 hour) before your first meal of the day.
 Try to use the medicine at the same time each day.

-Soliqua 100/33 comes in a prefilled injection pen that contains 14 pre-set doses.
+Soliqua 100/33 comes in a prefilled injection pen.
 You will be shown how to use injections at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles.

 Your care provider will show you the best places on your body to inject Soliqua 100/33.
 Use a different place each time.
 Do not inject into the same place two times in a row.